lannooo/fragmentNote/README.md

 # fragmentNote
 ## Info
-I'm so lazy to get some notes during working or learn new knowledge.
-I wonder if there is a good tool which is fast and easy-using enough to get some notes or tips when I am searching some questions on stackoverflow or other blogs.
-I know there is such a OneNote plugin on Chrome, but it can only be used on web pages.
-Just use OneNote directly? **No way!**
-Finally, I want to write it by myself.
-I'm not good at(In fact, not willing) C++ GUI programming, so I choose Java to write this tool.
-And the implementation is simple as well, using ***JNativeHook*** to watching global keyboard events.
+using ***JNativeHook*** to watching global keyboard events.
 When I'm looking some text and want to save to my note, JUST **CTRL+C** to get them into clipboard, then **CTRL+SHIFT+V** to call this tool to save.